|

-What should you leave off a CV?
+What should you leave off your CV?

 - Reasons for leaving each job.
+This is not necessary and can be off-putting for employers.

 - Salary information - this can only be used to reject your application.
 If an advertisement specifically requests this information you can always include the information in your cover letter.